Bayesian Analysis of Rank Data with Covariates and Heterogeneous Rankers: Extension of the latent regression model

 \subsection{Extension to partial ranking lists}

-Model \eqref{eq1},\eqref{eq2},\eqref{eq5} and \eqref{dpm1} can all be applied when the observations are partial ranking lists.
-Because we define ranking list as a set of non-contradictory pairwise relations among ranked entities, partial ranking lists appear when any of the pairwise relations is missing.
-Thus, besides the partial ranking list $\tau_j \ (1\leq j\leq m)$, we also observe the $\delta_j$'s, which indicate which pairwise relationship is missing.
-Under latent variable models, we denote $\tau_j \simeq \text{rank}(\bm{Z}_j)$ if the partial ranking list $\tau_j$ is consistent with the full ranking list $\text{rank}(\bm{Z}_j)$.
-Our models, BARC, BARCW and BARCM, for the observed individual partial ranking lists are the same as in \eqref{eq2}, \eqref{eq5} and \eqref{dpm1}-\eqref{dpm2}, except that $\tau_j = \text{rank}(\bm{Z}_j)$ is replaced by $\tau_j \simeq \text{rank}(\bm{Z}_j)$.
+Models \eqref{eq:BAR}, \eqref{eq:BARC}, \eqref{eq:BARCW} and \eqref{eq:BARCM1}-\eqref{eq:BARCM2} can all be extended to cases where the observations are partial ranking lists.
+Because we define a ranking list as a set of non-contradictory pairwise relations among ranked entities, partial ranking lists appear when any of the pairwise relations is missing.
+Thus, besides the partial ranking list $\tau_j \ (1\leq j\leq M)$, we also observe the $\delta_j$'s that indicate which pairwise relationship is missing.
+Under the latent variable models, we denote $\tau_j \simeq \text{rank}(\bm{Z}_j)$ if the partial ranking list $\tau_j$ is consistent with the full ranking list $\text{rank}(\bm{Z}_j)$.
+Our models, BARC, BARCW and BARCM, for the observed individual partial ranking lists are the same as in \eqref{eq:BAR}, \eqref{eq:BARC}, \eqref{eq:BARCW} and \eqref{eq:BARCM1}-\eqref{eq:BARCM2}, except that $\tau_j = \text{rank}(\bm{Z}_j)$ is replaced by $\tau_j \simeq \text{rank}(\bm{Z}_j)$.
 Let $\bm{\theta}_\delta$ and $\bm{\theta}_\tau$ denote the parameters for missing indicators $\delta_j$'s and ranking lists $\tau_j$'s, respectively.
 We can then write the likelihood of $(\delta_j,\tau_j)$ as

-If the pairwise relations are missing at random, in the sense that $p(\delta_j \mid r, \bm{Z}_j, \bm{\theta}_\delta, \bm{X}) = p(\delta_j \mid \tilde{r}, \tilde{\bm{Z}}_j, \bm{\theta}_\delta, \bm{X})$ for all possible $(r, \bm{Z}_j, \tilde{r}, \tilde{\bm{Z}}_j)$ such that $r = \text{rank}(\bm{Z}_j) \simeq \tau_j$ and $\tilde{r}= \text{rank}(\tilde{\bm{Z}}_j) \simeq \tau_j$, then the likelihood of $(\delta_j,\tau_j)$ can be simplified as
+If the pairwise relations are missing at random, in the sense that $p(\delta_j \mid r, \bm{Z}_j, \bm{\theta}_\delta, \bm{X})$ $= p(\delta_j \mid \tilde{r}, \tilde{\bm{Z}}_j, \bm{\theta}_\delta, \bm{X})$ for all possible $(r, \bm{Z}_j, \tilde{r}, \tilde{\bm{Z}}_j)$ such that $r = \text{rank}(\bm{Z}_j) \simeq \tau_j$ and $\tilde{r}= \text{rank}(\tilde{\bm{Z}}_j) \simeq \tau_j$, then the likelihood of $(\delta_j,\tau_j)$ can be simplified as